-Ulrika Swanson is a senior associate in Cassidy Levy Kent’s Washington, DC office.
+Ulrika Swanson is Counsel in Cassidy Levy Kent’s Washington, DC office.
 Ms. Swanson assists clients in trade remedy actions before the U.S. International Trade Commission and the U.S. Department of Commerce, as well as clients involved in proceedings before U.S. Customs and Border Protection.
 Ms. Swanson’s practice also focuses on export controls and economic sanctions.
 As outside counsel to domestic and international companies, she provides advice on regulatory compliance, and represents clients before the Office of Foreign Assets Control, the Directorate of Defense Trade Controls, and the Bureau of Industry and Security.

 Ms. Swanson has spent over a decade working in the international trade and investment field.
 Prior to joining Cassidy Levy Kent, Ms. Swanson held a senior position in a prominent Washington-based public policy research organization.
 There, she either authored or led the research team for studies on cross-border trade issues, U.S.-China economic relations, U.S. economic issues, environmental standards under the WTO system, and free trade agreements.
 While there she also provided trade-related strategy advice to foreign governments.
 Ms. Swanson also previously served as a legal consultant to an international arbitration law firm, where she advised on issues relating to cross-border trade and investment and assisted clients involved in international commercial disputes.